Permitting Makes Doing Business Easier

 A Regional Commitment

-In 2011, the Regional Opportunities Council (ROC), the investor board of the Northeast Indiana Regional Partnership, voted Streamlined Permitting as one of the seven priorities in Vision 2020 (internal link to Vision 2020).
+In 2011, the Regional Opportunities Council (ROC), the investor board of the Northeast Indiana Regional Partnership, voted Streamlined Permitting as one of the seven priorities in Vision 2020.
 This priority has been moving forward due to the collaborative work of Vision 2020 staff, ROC members, the High Performance Government Network (HPGN), as well as regional jurisdictions and process owners working as a unit to strengthen their processes.

 Process Tracking PrioritizedSeptember 28, 2016